Uberspace/lab/source/guide_jenkins.rst

 Updates
 =======

-Do jump to a new version just replace the old war with the new version.
+To jump to a new version just replace the old war with the new version.

 .. _Jenkins: https://jenkins.io
 .. author_list::